How AI Can Transform Your Contact Center’s Self-Service Strategy

 - Human Only engagements are situational and often require empathetic and persuasive tones that machines have yet to master.

-Just as it’s best for AI to mimic agents, it’s important that your voice channel is consistent with other lines of communications: chat, SMS, social, and mobile.
+Just as it’s best for AI agents to mimic live agents, it’s important that your voice channel is consistent with other lines of communications: chat, SMS, social, and mobile.
 Many companies build each channel independently from each other, which costs time and resources in building and trying to integrate them.
 This siloed channel approach risks alienating customers who have different experiences based on their preferred channel; it also increases customer effort, since they often need to restart their inquiry if they choose to switch channels.
 A strong omnichannel offering with 3-6 channels seamlessly shares information across the network and encourages customer engagement.
 Additionally, an integrated approach allows agents to understand the full experience customers have had with your business, while providing consistent reporting as well.
 When looking at your self-service strategy, be sure to choose AI technology that can be built once and deployed multiple times.

-So, intelligent AI Bots on the front end of conversations should offer customers easy access to live agents, either after the conversation reaches the limits of its capabilities or when a customer makes an agent request.
+So, intelligent AI virtual agents on the front end of conversations should offer customers easy access to live agents, either after the conversation reaches the limits of its capabilities or when a customer makes an agent request.
 Do not trap customers in the system with hopes of maintaining high containment rates.
-On the back end, any information about the customer’s journey collected by the AI bot should be passed to the live agent so that the conversation continues without the customer having to repeat themselves.
+On the back end, any information about the customer’s journey collected by the AI agent should be passed to the live agent so that the conversation continues without the customer having to repeat themselves.
 The more effortless the call is, the more you can satisfy every type of customer.

 You can exceed your goals for your organization, live agents, and customers if you set realistic expectations for your self-service strategy.
 First, on an organizational level, make sure the entire team knows that you are on a journey to better service, and that you’ll be automating one process at a time.
 This helps better predict the savings for conceivable, incremental improvements you make to your call center so that you can see quicker returns on your investment.

-Lastly, educate customers and build awareness about how to best utilize the self-service that you’ve provided.
+Lastly, educate customers and build awareness about how to best utilize the AI self-service that you’ve provided.
 This helps match customer expectations with the capabilities of your automation.
 As your self-service program improves, their expectations will be surpassed and their brand loyalty will remain.

 While companies everywhere are already using advanced AI technology to handle complex inquiries, enhance customer experience, and save costs, the self-service revolution has only just begun.
 Companies must think critically about how to jumpstart the process to deploy AI-powered self-service in the near term.
 For a more in depth look at transforming your customer engagement plan, read our Five Best Practices for a Successful Self-Service Strategy.